mhs2508/siemema-tfm/README.md

 # siemema-tfm
+This is an open-source online fan project of the great board game Terraforming Mars and the upcoming Terraforming Mars RPG.
+It is not affiliated with FryxGames, Asmodee Digital, Shadowland Games or Steam in any way.

+## About
-A Terraforming Mars Victory Point Calculator Project
+A Terraforming Mars Fan Project - a Victory Point Calculator for the board game and a prototype character sheet for the new Terraforming Mars RPG, based on the Quickstart Guide from [Backerkit](https://www.backerkit.com/c/projects/shadowlands-games/terraforming-mars-ttrpg).

 The terraforming Mars VP Calculator is made for calculation victory point as easy and fast as possible during an ongoing game.
 There are two versions: